 The Group uses forward currency contracts as hedged of its exposure to foreign currency risk in forecast transactions and firm commitments, as well as forward commodity contracts for its exposure to volatility in the commodity prices.
-The ineffective portion relating to foreign currency contracts is recognized as other expense and the in effective portion relating to commodity contracts is recognized in other operating income or expense (Refer to Note 8 for more details.)
+The ineffective portion relating to commodity contracts is recognized in other operating income or expense (Refer to Note 8 for more details).